Oxidants and reductants in dough: ascorbic acid (E300), L-cysteine (E920), glucose oxidase and potassium bromate alternatives

 L-cysteine is an amino acid — one of the 20 naturally occurring amino acids in proteins.
 As a bread additive (E920), it is used at very low doses as a flour treatment agent with a reducing (opposite of oxidising) action on gluten.

-L-cysteine breaking a disulphide bond in gluten to relax the protein network
+Diagram showing L-cysteine breaking a disulphide bond in gluten proteins to make dough more extensible

 How it works